Patina Material

 Playground

-Try it on WavespeedAI!PATINA Material generates complete seamlessly tiling PBR material sets (basecolor, normal, roughness, metalness, height) from text prompts — perfect for game engines, 3D rendering, and material libraries.
+Try it on WaveSpeedAI!PATINA Material generates complete seamlessly tiling PBR material sets (basecolor, normal, roughness, metalness, height) from text prompts — perfect for game engines, 3D rendering, and material libraries.
 Ready-to-use REST inference API, best performance, no coldstarts, affordable pricing.

 Features